Microshaft Winblows 98: Release and promotion

-However, a MacAddict journalist was not as appreciative of the game's cruel comedy as other critics, giving the product an overall lukewarm review, and ThemeWorld thought the program was not comprehensive enough to be considered a complete theme package.
+In contrast, a MacAddict journalist was not as appreciative of the game's cruel comedy as other critics, giving the product an overall indifferent review, and ThemeWorld thought the program was not comprehensive enough to be considered a complete theme package.
 A 2011 retrospective review from PC Gamer panned Microshaft Winblows 98 for feeling made by "non-technical people desperately trying to write [tech geek] jokes in what may as well be a foreign language".